 In all of this, education is key.
 We have to educate ourselves on how to correctly dispose of our garbage.
 We have to educate ourselves on the issues surrounding waste management and the obstacles preventing individuals from participating.
 We have to understand that there are consequences that can occur if we do not act, and such inaction can put our health and environment at risk.

 There is hope because recycling programs are on the rise, along with the promotion of circular economies.
 More companies are implementing products designed from recyclables, for instance, the rise of eco-athleisure.
-So, let’s not make waste other countries’ problem.
+So, let’s not make waste the problem of other countries.
 Let’s continue to follow the mantra of reduce, reuse and recycle, but let’s add re-buy.

-Originally published at www.triplepundit.com on May 6, 2016.
+Originally published at TriplePundit.com on May 6, 2016.